Applications for the fall 2024 course will be available in the spring. Contact Hilary Wind for more information.

 Freshwater Ecology is an upper-level undergraduate course offered to students enrolled in an ACCA school.
 Offered annually in the fall semester, this class introduces students to freshwater ecology and human-environment interactions with a special focus on the Great Lakes and local waterways.
 In this class, students will investigate and research the roles that water, animals, plants, and humans play in freshwater ecosystems and explore conservation actions from a local to global scale.

 For more information, contact Hilary Wind.

 Tuition is paid to your university at the current rate.
 An additional laboratory fee of $150 covers all course materials, including all field trips.

-- Have a basic grasp of key ecological terms and the importance of the discipline of ecology of freshwater systems
+- Have a grasp of key ecological terms and the importance of the discipline of the ecology of freshwater systems.

-- Gain an appreciation of the scientific method as it pertains to freshwater ecology- including collection and analysis of scientific data, and publishing of the results
+- Gain an appreciation of the scientific method as it pertains to freshwater ecology by working with primary scientific literature.

 - Become familiar with the Great Lakes ecosystem, interact with Shedd researchers, and gain an appreciation of the role of scientific research in conservation and management actions.